IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 ![Description of image](Results Img/Total_Year (3.0).jpg)

 - Following up, I wanted to know the total units sold in each year.
-This will allow me to later move on into revenue by year and have this piece of information that tells us about our KPI's, as well as helping us analyze trends and seasonality.
+This will allow me to later move on into revenue by year and have this piece of information that tells us about our KPIs, as well as helping us analyze trends and seasonality.